pulibrary/pulibrary.github.io/_posts/2018-06-05-valkyrie-reimagining-samvera.md

 ### Lesson from Islandora: don't fight against your platform

-A part of the [Islandora CLAW](https://islandora.ca/CLAW) effort is to fully embrace the Drupal platform so that Islandora applications can take full advantage of existing Drupal modules.  past versions weren't compatible with most Drupal modules, because they didn't use the Drupal Node system they depended on.
+A part of the [Islandora CLAW](https://islandora.ca/CLAW) effort is to fully embrace the Drupal platform so that Islandora applications can take full advantage of existing Drupal modules.
+Past versions weren't compatible with most Drupal modules, because they didn't use the Drupal Node system they depended on.